kehantan/labbook/docs/buffers_solutions/phosphate_buffer_saline.rst

 Phosphate buffer saline (PBS)
 =============================

-* This protocol is dilution for 10 x liquid stock D-PBS into 1x.
+**Objective:** To dilute 10x stock D-PBS into 1x working PBS.

-* PBS need to be prepared in biosafety cabinet.
+* PBS need to be prepared in biosafety cabinet to avoid contamination.

 **Requires**